KidPudel/flutter-starter-kit/ui/must_widgets.md

 - `MediaQuery` establishes a subtree in which media query resolves to the given data (like to learn the size of the current media)
 - `Flexible` - to scale the child widget accordingly like weight(0.5f)
 - `ClipRRect` - to round an image
+- `PreferredSize` - advertises the preferred size which can be used by parent

 # Helpful moments
 - Don't forget to wrap your list with `Expanded` or `SizedBox` to avoid unbounded error